nikita-kazakov/nikita-kazakov.github.io/_posts/2019-06-22-review-pragmatic-studio-rails-i-course.md

 # Am I ready to learn Rails?

-If you’re new to development and don’t understand object oriented design, then I strongly recommend you take their <a rel="noreferrer noopener" target="_blank" href="https://pragmaticstudio.com/ruby">Pragmatic Studio Ruby Course</a> first. <a rel="noreferrer noopener" target="_blank" href="https://nikitakazakov.com/why-i-quit-ruby-in-2015-and-how-i-made-a-comeback-4-years-later/">Here’s how I went about learning Ruby</a> and some tool recommendations.
+If you’re new to development and don’t understand object oriented design, then I strongly recommend you take their <a rel="noreferrer noopener" target="_blank" href="https://pragmaticstudio.com/ruby">Pragmatic Studio Ruby Course</a> first.
+[Here’s how I went about learning Ruby](https://youtu.be/PEszRnBBYNw) and some tool recommendations.

 Without having a solid understanding of Ruby, you won’t know what’s Ruby and what’s Rails syntax and quickly become overwhelmed.